Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Work definitions

-As it was mentioned, the function $P_{\text{QP}}$ can have the negative values, thus it cannot be interpreted as the proper probability distribution.
+As was mentioned, the function $P_{\text{QP}}$ can have negative values, such that it cannot be interpreted as the proper probability distribution.
 Nevertheless, its $n$-th cumulant, i.e., $\langle \langle w^n \rangle \rangle_{\text{QP}}$ has a very straightforward interpretation as a difference of cumulants of the initial $P_i(\epsilon)$ and final $P_f(\epsilon)$ energy distributions, namely